Sunday, October 21, 2018

 Tonti proceeded back up the Illinois River, but there was no sign of either the Peoria or Kaskaskia.
 It was June 27 when Tonti passed the Kaskaskia site, and they should have been there long before this time if they intended to plant corn.
 He explained that fear of the Iroquois kept The Illinois away from their country, and when Nicolas de La Salle, a commissary employee in the Louisiana Country from 1701-1709, arrived at Peoria in July, there still were no indications that the Peoria or Kaskaskia had returned.
 Desolation reigned alone at both Peoria and Starved Rock.
 Most of The Illinois still remained west of the Mississippi, but the five Iroquois nations continued to search for them and informed Frontenac at Montreal on September 11, 1682, that they were about to march against The Illinois again.
 These attacks continued, although the Iroquois assured Frontenac that they wished to maintain peace with the French.

 Longhouses were built by farming tribes who lived in permanent villages like some of The Illinois tribes.
 They were built similarly to wigwams, with pole frames and elm bark covering.
 Longhouses could be 200 feet long, 20 feet wide, and 20 feet high.
-Inside the longhouse, raised platforms created a second story, which was used for sleeping space.
+Raised platforms created a second story inside the longhouse, which was used for sleeping space.
 Mats and wood screens divided the longhouse into separate rooms.
 Each longhouse housed as many as 60 people.
 Indian hunting parties built wigwams that could be completed and torn down within an hour.
 Women might live in the same longhouse their whole lives.

 Fort St. Louis gave security to the Indians, although they themselves built four other forts for protection.
 The Miami certainly remembered that in 1682 the Iroquois had attacked their villages and caused them to flee.
 Only upon the return of La Salle did the Miami venture back to their old villages and then relocated to the fort.
 However, the Iroquois continued to raid the Illinois County during the first part of 1683, and although they could not capture the fort, they discouraged The Missouri from joining La Salle's colony.
 His Illinois Indian, La Salle learned, was very capricious and undependable; he found it difficult to raise scouting parties to reconnoiter {make a military observation of a region} the Iroquois forces.